-Individual managers who contribute content for periodic reports are required to support all material statements with relevant source documents that are saved into a verifications record for each report.
-Prior to circulation of periodic reports to the Board, the Managing Director reviews all material statements in each report for accuracy and adequacy of the verification process.
+Individual managers who contribute content to periodic reports are required to support all material statements with relevant source documents that are saved into a verifications record for each report.
+Prior to circulation pf periodic reports to the Board, the Managing Director reviews all material statements in each report for accuracy and adequacy of the verification process.

-In accordance with the responsible entity's Market Disclosure Policy, all documents released to the market are subject to a final sign-off by the Managing Director and the Board prior to release.
+In accordance with the responsible entity's Market Disclosure Policy, all documents released to ASX are subject to final sign-off by the Managing Director and the Board prior to release, unless immediate release is required, in which case a sub-set of those persons may approve the release.